Skip to content

 An underground utility survey is used to determine the type and location of subsurface utility infrastructure to create a comprehensive map for a client.
 This is vital for ensuring the limitations of a project in the early stages.

-Mapping using data collected from an underground utility survey reduces project planning time and minimises the risk of costly adjustments to the design or mistakes later in the project.
+Mapping using precise data collected from an underground utility survey reduces project planning time and minimises the risk of costly adjustments to the design or mistakes later in the project.

 What underground utility surveying methods are there?